 Which Premium Cards are Keepers?

-Ultra-premium credit cards often have great perks like lounge access, elite status accelerators, free nights, companion tickets, etc. The problem is that the annual fees, which can be as high as $695, can be overwhelming.
+Ultra-premium credit cards often have great perks like lounge access, elite status accelerators, free nights, companion tickets, etc. The problem is that the annual fees, which can be as high as $795, can be overwhelming.
 All of these pricey cards are worth getting for their initial welcome bonuses, but they can be very expensive to keep… especially if you have more than one.
 How can you decide which are worth keeping?
+In this update to this post, I compared my valuations of the Sapphire Reserve® to the Sapphire Reserve for Business℠.

 The premium card worksheet

-In order to help identify which cards to keep or cancel, I created a Google Doc spreadsheet with tabs for each of the most popular ultra-premium rewards cards (and a handful of popular premium cards).
+In order to help identify which cards to keep or cancel, I created a Google Doc spreadsheet with tabs for each of the most popular premium (hundreds-of-dollars-per-year) rewards cards.
+I’ve also thrown in some $95-ish cards for comparison.
 On each tab you can enter your estimated value for each perk and then return to the summary tab to see which cards are keepers.

 –> Click here to open and copy the spreadsheet into your own Google account

 1. Don’t double-count overlapping perks!
-For example, assign value to Priority Pass only to the card that you’re most likely to keep.
+For example, assign value to Global Entry credit only to the card that you’re most likely to keep.

 2. Value perks based on how much you’d be willing to pre-pay if it was available as a subscription.
 Don’t estimate based on how much you’re likely to save.